clinicjs/node-clinic-heap-profiler/README.md

 ## Issues

-To open an issue, please use the [main repository](https://github.com/clinicjs/node-clinic) with the `bubbleprof` label.
+To open an issue, please use the [main repository](https://github.com/clinicjs/node-clinic) with the `heapprofiler` label.

 ## Installation